 It was in Loreto that Father Junipero Serra began laying the groundwork for the evangelization of Alta and Baja California.
 Part of our tour will be the mission, the first developed on the El Camino Real corridor

 going north along the ancient route to Sonoma, California.

 Where the past meets the future, this tour not only offers a peek into history, it also offers the opportunity to meet community leaders, learn more about the government and politics of Loreto and the Sister City relationship.

 Leave the hustle and bustle behind as you relax and enjoy this small fishing village with its laidback appeal.

 Planning is underway for biannual visits to Loreto including hotel and non-stop flights from LAX.
-To make your reservation, fill out the attached form.

 If you are interested in learning more, contact Stephen Joyce at 805-218-1962.